Anton von Stabel: Provenance and early years

 Anton Stabel was born into a protestant family at Stockach, today in the extreme south-west of Germany.
 When he was born, however, the region was contested between the French empire and the disintegrating Holy Roman Empire.
 Stabel was born less than a year after the Battle of Austerlitz, which had triggered the rapid Dissolution of the Holy Roman Empire.
-His father, Jakob Stabel was a senior government official in Stockach which, till 1805, was the administrative capital of the Nellenburg Langraviate.
+His father Jakob Stabel as well as his wife Maria Anna were senior government officials in Stockach which, till 1805, was the administrative capital of the Nellenburg Langraviate.
 Nellenburg had been administered, on behalf of the House of Hapsburg, by Austrian bailiffs for more than three centuries, till 1805.
 Stabel's childhood coincided with a period of military and political turbulence.
 In 1810 the district was transferred by the French emperor to Baden, of which it would remain a part throughout and beyond Anton Stabel's life.
 Stabel attended the secondary school in nearby Donaueschingen till around 1822.
 He then studied Civil Law and Jurisprudence at the universities of Tübingen and Heidelberg.
 As a student, in 1822 he joined the venerable Germania Tübingen (student fraternity).
 Other student societies he joined were the local "Burschenverein" and the "Burschenschaft Feuerreiter".
 In 1823 he became a member of the Old Heidelberger (student fraternity).